-Mark Zuckerberg accepts Elon Musk's challenge to a cage match | Latest Nigeria News Today
+Mark Zuckerberg accepts Elon Musk 's challenge to a cage match | Latest Nigeria News Today

 The owner of Twitter had on Wednesday challenged Mark Zuckerberg to a duel after receiving subtle shadiness from a Netizen.

-Musk made a dig at Mark by implying that he wants to take over everything and, if he could, would also rule the entire planet.
+Firstly, Musk made a dig at Mark by implying that he wants to take over everything and, if he could, would also rule the entire planet.

-One online user responded by warning him not to mess with Mark since he is a skilled Jiu Jitsu fighter.
+However, One online user responded by warning him not to mess with Mark since he is a skilled Jiu Jitsu fighter.

 “Better be careful @elonmusk I heard he does the ju jitsu now 😆 🤣 😂 😹 😆 🤣 😂 😹 😆,” the user wrote.

-Elon Musk responded by saying that he’s ready for a cage battle if the Facebook CEO is.
+Also, Elon Musk responded by saying that he’s ready for a cage battle if the Facebook CEO is.

-Mark responded by accepting the challenge and asking Musk to send him the address.
+However, Mark responded by accepting the challenge and asking Musk to send him the address.

 He replied the comment and added: